Snapshot (RuPaul song)

-"Snapshot" is a song by American drag queen, television personality, actor, musician, and model RuPaul, released as the first single from his second album, Foxy Lady (1996).
-Produced by Eric Kupper, it peaked at number 95 on the US Billboard Hot 100 and number four on the Billboard Hot Dance Club Play chart.
+"Snapshot" is a song by American drag queen, television personality, actor, musician, and model RuPaul, released in 1996 by Rhino as the first single from his second album, Foxy Lady (1996).
+Written by RuPaul with its producer Eric Kupper, it peaked at number 95 on the US Billboard Hot 100 and number four on the Billboard Hot Dance Club Play chart.
+The accompanying music video was filmed in Los Angeles and directed by Randy Barbato and Fenton Bailey.

 Critical reception

-Larry Flick from Billboard wrote, "It has been way too long since La Ru served his many club disciples with a new anthem.
+Larry Flick from Billboard magazine wrote, "It has been way too long since La Ru served his many club disciples with a new anthem.
 Now teamed with the equally festive folks at Rhino, he makes up for lost time with a fun single that could easily match the success of his signature 'Supermodel' breakthrough.
 He is once again strolling up and down the runway, playfully spouting on the joys of being the life (and centerpiece) of the party.
 Catchy as can be, the song is supported by a bevy of cute remixes that range in tone from jittery EuroNRG to shimmy-inducing pop/house.
 Pick one and work it."

-Music video

-The accompanying music video for "Snapshot" was filmed in Los Angeles and directed by Randy Barbato and Fenton Bailey.